It is a condition that affects the way you perceive sounds.

 The principal component analysis indicated that three factors explained 48% of the variance — attentional, social, and emotional.

-Since the facial nerve innervates the stapedial reflex, which is a mechanism for reducing the perceived intensity of the impulse sound, these conditions can reduce the effectiveness of that reflex and therefore increase the perceived intensity of the sound.
+Since the facial nerve innervates the stapedial reflex, which is a mechanism for reducing the perceived intensity of the impulse sound, these conditions can reduce the effectiveness of that reflex and therefore increase the perceived power of the sound.

 As such, this does not meet a strict definition of hyperacusis.